Google Authority is the best route to better rankings in Google, over the long term. That is great, but how do you achieve it?

 In fact, being an authority in Google’s eyes is a game-changer.
 The rules are quite different for authorities and authorities can get away with much more gray and risky behavior than other sites.

-There are many factors that directly influence your Google authority including the domain (a .gov is going to be more trusted than a much easier to gain .info), quantity and quality of links, plus traffic elements.
+There are many factors that directly influence your Google authority including the domain you get links from (a .gov is going to be more trusted than a much easier-to-gain .info), quantity and quality of links, plus user experience elements.

-Perhaps the most important element is this factor of who is linking to you.
-It is believed that Google has a whitelist of trusted websites.
-While it is unlikely you will get onto this hallowed category yourself, inbound links from the websites that are already on the white list will give you a certain boost in the search engine rankings.
+Google Authority can be delegated to an extent.
+It is believed that Google has a whitelist of trusted Google Authorities.
+While it is unlikely you will get onto this hallowed category of being whitelisted yourself, inbound links from the websites that are already on the existing Google Authorities white list will give you a certain boost in the search engine rankings.

 “Trust is the reason some websites can rank highly for competitive search terms purely by publishing a page targeted to that search term.
 Sites like Wikipedia and the BBC don’t need to worry about building links to pages because Google has so much trust in the domain that they rank in the top few results, seemingly without having to work for it.”